Ben Simms

 Clay Shot!

-A small game for Kai-OS, designed to look and feel like an LCD game.
-Good old-fashioned fun!
+A small game for Kai-OS, designed to emulate the look and feel of a classic LCD game.
+Simple, old-fashioned fun!

 More2020 January